Due Date: Sunday, May 22nd

 In class and on our OpenLab course site, you have been using close reading to generate questions and ideas about various self-help texts this semester.
 As you know, reflecting on your experiences/writing/thinking/learning has also been a large and important part of our course.
 Now you will build on this work, and turn a critical, reflective eye on yourself and your experiences in this course and with these materials and ideas.
 Your task is to reflect on them, describe them, and to make an argument for how they have shaped your views about the genre, your life, your major, and the world beyond.

 This Final Course Reflection (doubling as your final exam) is a 5-6 page (double-spaced) cumulative, holistic reflection on your experiences in the course this semester, including your struggles, triumphs, and growth as a reader, writer, thinker, and student.
-There is no “right” way to do this, though your reflection should be a thorough and thoughtful piece of writing that that critically reflects on how science fiction (and the course) have re-/shaped your thinking.
+There is no “right” way to do this, though your reflection should be a thorough and thoughtful piece of writing that that critically reflects on how self-help (and the course) have re-/shaped your thinking.
 You will be making an argument about / providing analysis of your experiences, offering claims and evidence (texts–either read in class or outside, ideas, discussions, your own experiences, the world) to explore and support this argument.
 Make sure to fully address the following:

 1. How has your knowledge of/thinking about the purpose/power/scope of Self-Help developed as a result of the readings/discussions in this course?
 What beliefs/assumptions have been challenged (or reaffirmed)?
 What new ideas have you encountered?
 Why?
 How might you apply this knowledge to other areas of study (e.g., your major, career), your life (relationships, hobbies, thinking), and/or society as a whole?
 What ideas do you find particularly compelling?
 What would you like to learn more about in the future?